 The Nutrition and Dietetics Program at the University of Arkansas at Pine Bluff offers a bachelor’s degree in nutrition and dietetics and prepares graduates to pursue dynamic careers in healthcare, community and public health nutrition, education and research.
 Completing this Program is the first of three required steps in the education and training of dietetics professionals.
 Our goal is to provide students with scientific and applied nutrition and dietetics knowledge in a multidisciplinary, diverse and multicultural environment.

-Components of Dietetic Education & Training
+Components of Dietetic Education and Training

-UAPB Department of Human Sciences
+For more information, contact the UAPB Department of Human Sciences at:

 1200 N. University Drive, Mail Slot 4971